Hattiffnat/bevy_third_person_camera_2/README.md

 # Description

-This is a simple and flexible plugin for adding a third-person camera to Bevy.
+This is a simple and flexible plugin for adding a third-person camera to [Bevy](https://github.com/bevyengine/bevy) engine.

 ## Main features